-Financial assistance is available from a number of sources to help Aboriginal students.
-Apart from the Commonwealth Government's Tertiary Education Assistance Scheme there is a Commonwealth Aboriginal Study Grant Scheme.
-Furthermore, the University may assist Aboriginal students with some essential living expenses in exceptional circumstances.
+Financial assistance is available to help Aboriginal students from the Australian Government's Aboriginal Study Grant Scheme.
+Furthermore, the University may assist Aboriginal students with loans to meet some essential living expenses.

 All enquiries relating to this scheme should be made at the office of the Deputy Registrar (Student Services), Room 148E, in the Chancellery.